google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 <!--
 Here are some of the most common ways to avoid overfitting.

-Using a polynomial function with fewer degrees is one obvious way.
+Using a polynomial function with fewer degrees is one way.
 If your model is introducing enough curvature to cross most training data points, then use fewer degrees in your polynomial.

 Another tactic is to use more data to train your model.
 As your dataset grows in size, it will likely also grow in diversity and create a model that is less overfit.

 If you can't collect more data to train your model, it might be possible to drop some data out of the training set to reduce the ability for your model to overfit.

 And finally, there are strategies for adding penalties to the model to make even a high-degree polynomial less likely to overfit.
 Some common strategies are called LASSO, Ridge, and ElasticNet.
-We'll look at each of these a little closer and you'll experiment with them in your lab exercise.
+We'll look at each of these more closely, and you'll experiment with them in your lab exercise.
 -->

 ---